Volunteer opportunities

 Volunteer with a local agency

-If you’re looking to make a positive impact over a longer period of time, you may want to consider volunteering to help a local organization.
+If you’re looking to make a positive impact over a longer period, you may want to consider volunteering with a local organization.
 Visit the Volunteer Waterloo Region website to see what in-person and virtual volunteer opportunities are available.